2024

 4. Instill a Spirit of Appreciation and Giving

 Encourage your staff to become kind and helpful to one another.
 Employees become happier, healthier, and less inclined to leave their jobs if they have been given a chance to engage with one another via acts of connectedness and appreciation.
-Furthermore, by fostering a feeling of ownership in the organization, you encourage employees to seek out excellent actions to applaud.
+Furthermore, by fostering ownership in the organization, you encourage employees to seek out excellent actions to applaud.

 5. Praise and Reward Workers

 Real-time appreciation is a great way to show your staff how much you appreciate them and how much they mean to you.
-Loyalty is a tangible reward for particular, social, and reinforced by a physical reward.
+Loyalty is a tangible reward for a particular, social, and reinforced by a physical reward.
 It makes them satisfied and reduces employee turnover rates.

 6. Allow for a Range of Options

 Today’s workers are looking for a more flexible work-life balance.
-And, that affects retention.
-Many managers and workers believe that flexible work schedules help them keep their jobs.
-It is confirmed in a survey conducted by Boston College’s Center for Work and Family.
+And that affects retention.
+Many managers and workers believe flexible work schedules help them keep their jobs.
+This was confirmed by a survey conducted by Boston College’s Center for Work and Family.
 Companies are starting to realize this, too.
-As a result, if you don’t provide your workers with a lot of leeway regarding working hours and places, they’ll start to look elsewhere.

 Fixing a high turnover rate